Launch Spotlight: Crew-4 – SpaceX prepares to launch four astronauts to the ISS on new Dragon

-SpaceX launched a Falcon 9 from LC-39A at Kennedy Space Center in Florida on April 26, 2022, at 4:15 a.m.
+SpaceX is poised to launch a Falcon 9 from LC-39A at Kennedy Space Center in Florida on April 27, 2022, at 3:52 a.m.
 EDT.
 This launch will carry four astronauts, three NASA and one ESA, to the International Space Station for Expedition 68.

 Launch Overview